 What is your favorite skin equipment to use on clients?

 This is really a personal decision.
 It depends on what you like, what you feel works well, and what gives your clients the best results.
-I personally love skin peels, with my favorite being 30% salicylic acid.
-We also recently invested in Bio Brasion equipment and are loving the results it gives for discoloration and brightening.
+I personally love skin peels, with my favorite being 30% salicylic acid for acne.
+I also invested in Bio Brasion equipment and are loving the results it gives for discoloration and brightening.
 (Look at this incredible before and after photo.)
-I also like using both micro current and ultrasonic exfoliation, and always recommend investing in a good quality steam machine.
-When it comes to the basic tools, I personally have always avoided the big machines that have 5 or 7 functions in them (facial brush, high frequency, steam, etc…).
+I also like using both microcurrent and ultrasound, and always recommend investing in a good quality steam machine.
+I’m always experimenting with new treatments.
+I’m like a mad scientist but this is what keeps it exciting!
+When it comes to the basic tools, I personally have always avoided the big machines that have five or seven functions in them (facial brush, high frequency, steam, etc…).
 If one function breaks, you have to send the entire machine back to get fixed so I prefer to have all of them separately.
 Many machines are individual now but the multi-function machines are still used, especially by European estheticians.

 How do you select estheticians to work for you?
 What type of estheticians do employers (or spa managers) look for?